 How to Avoid Scams When Buying on Facebook Marketplace in Colombia

-Buying on Facebook Marketplace in Colombia can go well — or very badly.
+Buying on Facebook Marketplace in Colombia can go well — or very wrong.
 This guide explains how to identify suspicious sellers, what steps to take before paying, and where to find safer alternatives.

 IDIOMA DEL ARTÍCULO